fjelltopp/.github/.github/pull_request_template.md

 - [ ] My changes generate no new warnings.
 - [ ] I have performed a self-review of my own code.
 - [ ] I have assigned at least one reviewer.
+- [ ] I have assigned at least one label to this PR: "patch", "minor", "major".